supgunjan/Keystroke_Authentication_Using_Autoencoder/README.md

 Password can contain lower case letters, upper case letters , numbers and special characters as well.
 For upper case use shift key rather than capslock.

-3.Copy this dataset generated in the folder "model" inside "keystroke_dy" folder.
+3. Copy this dataset generated in the folder "model" inside "keystroke_dy" folder.
-4.To generate weights  run the file model.py in the folder "model".
+4. To generate weights  run the file model.py in the folder "model".

 For details refer [here](http://www.journaleca.com/gallery/jeca-2129.04-f.pdf).